Canadian Football League: Playoffs

-The playoffs take place in November.
+The playoffs are in November.
 After the regular season, the top team from each division has an automatic home berth in the division final, and a bye week during the division semifinal.
 The second-place team from each division hosts the third-place team in the division semifinal, unless a fourth-place team from one division finishes with a better record than a third place team in the other (this provision is known as the crossover rule, and while it implies that it is possible for two teams in the same division to play for the Grey Cup, only five crossover teams have won a semifinal since the rule's 1996 inception, and none of them have advanced to the Grey Cup).
 The winners of each division's semifinal game then travel to play the first place teams in the division finals.
 The two division champions then face each other in the Grey Cup game, which has been held on the third Sunday of November since 2022.
 In 2021, the game was played in December, which was the first time this had happened since 1972.

+A new playoff format will be used from 2027, echoing the "Final Eight" system used in the Australian Football League (AFL).
+The top two teams in each division face off in the "division showdown" round, hosted by the first placed team in the division, with the losers of each match competing against the winners of the play-in round (consisting of the top four remaining teams in the standings) in the "elimination games".
+The winners of the division showdown games host the winners of the elimination games in the Grey Cup semi-finals for the right to compete in the Grey Cup game, now held on the first Sunday of November following the start of the season being pushed up to Victoria Day weekend.